gkapkowski/uport-lib/README.md

 ### Uport.setProviders(web3Provider, ipfsProvider)
 A method for setting providers if not done previously.
 This is useful if you are using a custom provider engine for example.
-Not that the ipfsProvider can also be set in the constructor.
+Note that the ipfsProvider can also be set in the constructor.

 **Kind**: static method of <code>[Uport](#Uport)</code>